© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Blanchland Premonstratensian Abbey is a scheduled monument protected by Historic England under reference 1017683.
 View the official record →

-Blanchland Premonstratensian Abbey is a Premonstratensian religious house founded in the mid-twelfth century in Northumberland, situated in the valley of the Derwent.
+Blanchland Premonstratensian Abbey is a twelfth-century religious house founded in the remote valley of the Derwent in Northumberland as a daughter house of Premontre.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017683.

 Blanchland Premonstratensian Abbey is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017683.